inconvergent/cl-veq/DOCS.md

  ;
  ;     the wrapper macro ensures every call to this function is done as ;     (mvc #'%fx ...).
- ;   Source file: src/macros.lisp
+ ;   Source file: src/macrolets.lisp
 ```

 #### VLABELS

 ```
-wraps labels so that it can be used with implicit mvc. that is, all labels are defined as if with def*, vdef* or fvdef* use %labelname to call the function directly, not via mvc.
+wraps labels so that it can be used with implicit mvc. that is, all labels are defined as if with def*. use %labelname to call the function directly.

  ; VEQ:VLABELS
  ;   [symbol]